 Prof John Issacs

-My role within the RACE programme is to oversee and provide scientific guidance to laboratory research programmes in Newcastle, provide clinical input and to mentor the next generation of rheumatology researchers.
+My role within the RACE programme is to develop experimental medicine research to investigate novel concepts and treatments in the clinic, to oversee and provide scientific guidance to laboratory research programmes in Newcastle, and to mentor the next generation of rheumatology researchers.

 Dr Vicky Morrison